WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-14-history-of-the-pack-heart-of-man.md

 Qtarsis spoke with no small disdain of the Sushi Wars, or the slave trade that was being fueled by its devastation.
 When he discussed Wolfpack and his intent to ally with them, Jessica offered to join as well.

-They dropped off the released captives at the next free tradeport.
+They dropped off the released captives at the next free trade port.
 Most were too debilitated or too far gone mentally to be of use aboard a starship.

 But one proved able-bodied.
 And anxious to redeem himself against his aggressors.
 Roborob.